matthiasn/talk-transcripts/Halloway_Stuart/SherlockHolmesConsultingDeveloper.md

 admittedly is the least important most minor detail of all of that information.

-So choice A, you are like: hey, 90% That is a B plus or an A minus.
+So choice A, you are like: well hey, 90 per cent.
+That is a B plus or an A minus.
 We should just proceed forward.
 Or choice B, you have to think longer.
 And in my work in support I can tell you that anybody who has ever worked in support, what do people do?
 They are like: well, there was a problem, and I did not know what was going on, so I did stuff.

 [Time 0:15:05]